AdiuvoDotFr/Kissenium/README.md

 ![Kissenium Logo](/docs/assets/images/kissenium.png)

-# KISSENIUM

-# THIS SOFTWARE IS CURRENTLY IN BETA DEVELOPMENT
+> THIS SOFTWARE IS CURRENTLY IN BETA DEVELOPMENT

 Contributors are welcome